Khulikaroj/Project-2/README.md

 * Adding Sentiment signals increase prediction power for most stocks in DJ30 list, higher accuracy score, higher precision score, and higher recall score.
 However, this better prediction power could arrive from using more recent features than Long-Horizon model.
 However, contrast evidence is seen in prediction for JPM.

 * Using ML to predict timing to enter/exit stock trading strategy should be done with caution.
-Further works needed for improving this project could be (1) using RNN model which fit better for time-series data (2) better pre-processing of fundamental data to account for sector normilzation, potentially accounting variability between stocks from different sectors (APPL/MSFT vs AMGN/JNJ) and/or (3) expanding sentiment signal data by web scrapping news or paid-account for News API.
+Further works needed for improving this project could be (1) using RNN model which fit better for time-series data (2) better pre-processing of fundamental data to account for sector normilzation, potentially accounting for variability between stocks from different sectors (APPL/MSFT vs AMGN/JNJ) and/or (3) expanding sentiment signal data by web scrapping news or paid-account for News API.

 ## Example of prediction and model evaluation